Noahjb4/Raycaster/README.md

 # Raycaster
 RayCasting

-a raycasted sample world programmd in Lua utilizing the Love2D engine
+a raycasted sample world programmd in Lua utilizing and requires the Love2D engine

 Programmed on without using github initially